robfinch/Qupls/README.md

 At the end of instruction execution the result is placed into the register file.
 There may be a lot of instructions being executed at the same time depending on the availability of functional units.
 The results of instructions executed are fed to queues.
 Many queues may all be loaded during the same clock cycle.
-Four results per clock cycle are selected from the queues to update the register file.
+Eight results per clock cycle are selected from the execution pipes to update the register file.
 Writeback reorders instructions into program order reading the oldest instructions from the ROB.
 The core may writeback or commit six instructions per clock cycle.
 Exceptions and several other oddball instructions like CSR updates are also processed at the commit stage.